 Google Analytics is one of the most commonly used eCommerce analytics tools.
 This is because it is relatively easy to use and accessible to beginners as well as advanced users.
 If you're using Google Analytics to track your metrics, we'll show you how to set up your eCommerce analytics dashboard.

-Step 1: Create New Dashboard
+Step 1: Create a New E-commerce Dashboard

 PRO TIP: To make these changes, you need Collaborate, Edit, or Manage User's permission.